 Raising a child with special needs can be challenging.
-Your child has to work harder to achieve goals that neurotypical children obtain with ease.
+Your child has to work harder to achieve goals that neurotypical children obtain easily.
 As a parent, you want to do everything in your power to ensure your child knows that they’re loved.
 That is why it is so important to celebrate milestones of special needs children.
-No matter whether society views these moments as big or small, for your child and you, this is a huge moment!
+Whether society views these moments as big or small, this is a massive moment for your child and you!

 Statistics show that 62% of American parents admit that they can be a little overprotective of their kids because they want the very best for them.
-For parents of children with unique needs, this statistic is probably an understatement.
+This statistic is probably an understatement for parents of children with unique needs.

 Celebrating Milestones of Special Needs Children

-For these reasons, it is a great idea to give some thought when it comes to celebrating your child’s milestones.
-It is important to make sure they feel loved and appreciated, no matter what their abilities are.
-These milestones took a huge amount of effort for them, so it helps build their confidence when they see you have noticed.
+For these reasons, it is a great idea to give some thought to celebrating your child’s milestones.
+It is essential to make sure they feel loved and appreciated, no matter their abilities.
+These milestones took a tremendous amount of effort, so it helps build their confidence when they see you have noticed.

-Celebrating these milestones do not have to be huge events.
-Many children with developmental disorders struggle with large events.
+Celebrating these milestones does not have to be a huge event.
+Many children with developmental disorders struggle with significant events.
 Instead, try celebrating in ways that are beneficial and tailored to their needs.
-Here are some helpful tips to help you celebrate the milestones of your child who has special needs.
+Here are some helpful tips to help you celebrate your child’s milestones who has special needs.

 1. Use a Photo Calendar to Mark their Milestones

 Imagine your autistic child having a bad day, but then you remind them of the time they made a new friend.
-Autistic children have a hard time socializing with people, so this is a huge milestone.
+Autistic children have difficulty socializing with people, so this is a huge milestone.